miselkrstovic/carousel-view/README.md

 ...

-## Contribution
+## Contributing

-Contributions are welcome, please send PRs for any enhancements.
-For the list of planned features, enhancements, and bugs, it can be found in the [TODO](TODO.md) file.
+There are still a lot of missing features, and bugs to be squashed.
+For the curious they can be found in the [TODO](TODO.md) file.

+Please take a look at the [contributing](CONTRIBUTING.md) guidelines if you're interested in helping!

 ## License